 We were notified in 2021 by the Trustee of the Scheme that it has performed a review of the changes made to the Scheme's benefits over the years and the result is that there is uncertainty surrounding some of the changes.
-The Trustee is seeking clarification from the Court on these items, and this process is ongoing with it being unlikely to be resolved before the end of 2024 at the earliest.
+The Trustee is seeking clarification from the Court on these items, this process is ongoing with an initial judgement expected in late 2025.
 It is estimated that this could potentially increase the value of the full Scheme liabilities by £27m.
 We note that this estimate has been calculated as at 30 September 2022 on the Scheme's Technical Provisions basis.
 Until the Court direction is received, it is unknown whether the full (or any) increase in liabilities will apply and therefore, in line with the prior year, no adjustment has been made in these financial statements in respect of this.